csdms-contrib/topotoolbox/readme.md

 - new function: FLOWobj/updatetoposort
 - new function: GRIDobj/aggregate
 - new function: GRIDobj/createmask
+- new function: GRIDobj/dist2line
+- new function: GRIDobj/dist2curve
 - new function: GRIDobj/line2GRIDobj
 - new function: GRIDobj/GRIDobj2pm
 - new function: GRIDobj/minmaxnorm
+- new function: GRIDobj/reclabel
 - new function: GRIDobj/zscore
 - new function: GRIDobj/pad
 - new function: STREAMobj/aggregate